haiyingweng/Foodie/README.md

 # Foodie
-Foodie is an iOS app that allows users to find free food on the Cornell campus.
+Foodie is an iOS app that allows users to find free food and upload a free food event on Cornell campus.

 Members:
 Haiying Weng: iOS